goodness273/email-modifier/DEPLOYMENT.md

    - Click "Environment Variables"
    - Add a variable with:
      - Name: `GEMINI_API_KEY`
-     - Value: Your Gemini API key
+     - Value: Your Gemini API key (paste the actual API key value here)
    - Make sure it's added to Production, Preview, and Development environments
+   - Note: Do NOT prefix the value with '@' or reference a secret - just enter the actual API key value

 3. Click "Deploy"